 Many of our community come from Alverton Estate and the districts of Newlyn and Penzance.
-The remaining come from outlying areas stretching at present from Hayle to Sennen.
+The remaining come from outlying areas stretching at present from Camborne to Sennen.
 The majority of our school population identify themselves as White British or White Cornish on ethnicity forms.
+Young people from Asian and other white ethnic communities attend our school.